 Day 2: Matrei in Osttirol

 The second day of our Austria travel itinerary was dedicated to nature.
 We left the city and drove straight to the Hohe Tauern National Park in Osttirol for a quick hike.

 Hike the Nationalpark Hohe Tauern

-This short hike would result to be a little warm-up for the coming days, but at the time we remained fully in the moment.
-It had been a while since I’d been so immersed in nature and I enjoyed the fresh air while admiring the mountains towering above me.
+This short hike would result to be a little warm-up for the coming days and the start of many many summer hikes in Austria for me, but at the time, we remained fully in the moment.
+It had been a while since I'd been so immersed in nature and I enjoyed the fresh air while admiring the mountains towering above me.

 Emmanuel kept looking up in search of birds of prey and we managed to spot some vultures through his binoculars.
 The cows were easier to spot, lazing in the fields along the road that leads up to the actual entrance of the park.